open-gamma-ray-astro/gamma-astro-data-formats/source/general/coordinates.rst

 declination (DEC) in the `equatorial coordinate system`_.

 Actually there are several equatorial coordinate systems in use, the most common ones being FK4, FK5 and ICRS.
-If you're interested to learn more about these and other astronomical coordinate systems, the references in the `see also section for astropy.coordinates`_ are a good starting point.
+If you're interested to learn more about these and other astronomical coordinate systems, look into the `Explanatory Supplement to the Astronomical Almanac`_.

 But in practice it's pretty simple: when someone gives or talks about RA / DEC coordinates, they mean either ICRS or FK5 J2000 coordinates.
 The difference